QueensCoder/learn-docker/README.md

     copies from specified path (the first ./) to destination Used to take files from your current directory and copy them into the docker image file system

+    COPY can be used more than once in a docker file to take advantage of the cache for example if a file is changed the entire container needs to be rebuilt if the container is rebuilt you should not have to install all dependicies using a package manager because re installing dependicies can take a long time with large projects

+    use COPY once on the pipfile or package json then run npm install

+    then copy the rest of the file system this allows you to re use the npm/pip install from cache